ch-wan/lm-sys.github.io/blog/2025-05-05-large-scale-ep.md

 ### Expert Parallelism with DeepEP

-[DeepEP](https://github.com/deepseek-ai/DeepEP), implemented by the DeepSeek team, is a communication library designed to streamline expert parallelism in MoE models.
+[DeepEP](https://github.com/deepseek-ai/DeepEP), implemented by the DeepSeek team, is a communication library designed to streamline EP in MoE models.
 It tackles the challenge of efficiently routing tokens to specific experts across multiple GPUs.
 By providing optimized communication kernels, DeepEP reduces latency and boosts throughput, making it ideal for large-scale inference tasks.

 DeepEP provides two specialized dispatch modes to address varying workload demands: